 “We don’t need to give up our old traditions, but let’s start some new and different ones.”Trish Hamilton, mother of a child with autism and sensory processing disorder.

 Follow these suggestions for a calmer, enjoyable Christmas for your family.
 Special thanks to Trish Hamilton for sharing her valuable sensory-friendly knowledge!
 Follow Trish on Twitter.
 And check out her digital marketing.
+Additionally, for more inspiration to create a sensory-friendly Christmas, check out Autistic Mama’s blog post and tips!

 Looking for more help during the Christmas season for your ‘sensory’ child?
 Read these blog posts: